elfgodd/Python-3-Bootcamp-Complete/README.md

 ### 1. Command Line basics

 // See in which folder you are in
 `pwd`
 // Go to a new directory
 `cd Documents`
 // Move back in folders
-`cd ..`
+`cd`
 // Create a folder
 `mkdir my-folder`
 // Delete file
 `rm -r test-file.txt`
 // Delete folder
 `rm -rf my-folder`

 ### 2. Installing Python (Step by Step)